buildpacks-community/scafall/FAQ.md

 ## Define a Template Project

 A project template is a collection of files.
 These can have any folder structure and the files can contain any text content.
+It is customary to have a top-level `{{.ProjectName}}` folder and to include a prompt for `ProjectName`.
+This allows the end-user to scaffold the project in a sub directory.

 First, create a `git` repository.
-Within that repository create the source structure that you want in an output project.
+Within that repository create `prompts.toml` and a `{{.ProjectName}}` folder.
+In `{{.ProjectName}}` create` the source structure that you want in an output project.
 Filenames and directory paths can contain template variables.

-Where filenames, directory paths or source text files contain a template variable, eg: `{{.Foo}}`, then it is usual to provide a `prompts.toml` file.
+Where filenames, directory paths or source text files contain a template variable, eg: `{{.Foo}}`, then it is usual to add a prompt in the top-level `prompts.toml` file.
 The `prompts.toml` file allows the end-user to provide a value for `Foo`.
-If a template project uses a `prompts.toml` file it must be included a the root project directory.
+If a template project uses a `prompts.toml` file it must be included in the project root directory.

 ## Define a Template Collection